RZZT/Company-Documents/Drafts/draft-resolutions.md

 The Secretary does not have voting power, so having them chair the meeting allows them to guide the meeting, keep to the agenda, focus discussion, and act as a neutral mediator at Directors' meeting.
 This gives Directors freedom to discuss matters without one appearing to have more or authority than another, except where the Secretary is absent.
 This does not give the Secretary any voting power, as even though the Chair has a casting vote (Article 18.3), the Chair must be a Director (Article 10), and this refers to the Chair of the Directors, not the chair of the meeting.

-## Draft Resolution 2018-7: Notice of decisions without a meeting
+## Special Resolution 2019-7: Notice of decisions without a meeting

 **Proposed by:** Mozart Olbrycht-Palmer